dyne/dnscrypt-proxy/README-WINDOWS.markdown

 - `--install`: install the proxy as a service.
 - `--uninstall`: uninstall the service (but not the software - the service can be restarted later)
+- `--service-name=<name>`: set the service name (by default:
+`dnscrypt-proxy`).
+Multiple services with a different configuration can run simultaneously if they use distinct service names.

 Example: how to try a different DNSCrypt resolver: